appanp/supply-chain-fundas/supply_chain_terminology.md

 **Split-Case Picking**: Also known as Piece Picking.

 **Stock-out**: It is the condition of a product going out-of-stock.
+Imagine this: a customer walks into your store, excited to buy their favorite item.
+They’ve been looking forward to it all day.
+But when they get to the shelf, it’s empty.
+Disappointed, they leave without buying anything else.
+This is the dreaded stockout scenario—a retailer’s worst nightmare.
+For more info, refer to [this link](https://www.increff.com/say-goodbye-to-stockouts-heres-how-increff-ensures-inventory-availability/) from Increff.

 **Stock Keeping Unit (SKU)**: A stock keeping unit is a unique code companies use to track products internally.
 Because businesses create their own individual SKUs, they are unique to each product and each company.
 Because SKUs are an internal tool, there are no official rules on how to develop or use them.
 However, you can learn from the best practices of industry leaders who have well-designed SKU systems that maximize efficiency and include all the key product data.
 A business often times refers to its sellable products as SKUs.
 For more info, refer to [this link](https://www.netsuite.com/portal/resource/articles/inventory-management/stock-keeping-unit-SKU.shtml).